Want the perfect workout program?Take Quiz

 While it comes down to personal preference for which you do, there are some mechanical differences.

 High bar emphasizes the quads, engaging less of your posterior chain, as your torso will be more upright like it is with front squats.
-Another thing to note is that high bar requires more core stability, as it is easier for your back to round in this position, which you don't want.
-Moreover, high bar squats call for good ankle and hip mobility.
-If you are lacking in either, high bar squats will be difficult.
+Another thing to note is that the high bar squat requires more core stability, as it is easier for your back to round in this position, which you don't want.
+Moreover, high bar squats call for good hip mobility.
+If you are lacking, high bar squats will be difficult.

 Low bar squats emphasize the glutes and hamstrings, but they also target the quads well.
-With low bar squats, there is more stress on the hips, but less on the knees.
+With low bar squats, there is more stress on the hips, and they require greater ankle mobility through ankle dorsiflexion.

 Because of the points above, most people can lift heavier on low bar squats than they can on high bar.
-Do what feels comfortable for you, but it's best to be able to do both back squats.
+Do what feels more comfortable for you, but ideally you want to be able to do both back squats.
 Learn more about low bar vs high bar back squats.

 Note: If you do high bar back squats, then be sure to do hamstring focused exercises as well (stiff legged deadlifts, hip thrusts), and if you are a low bar squat guy or gal, do some quad focused exercises on your leg day as well (front squats, leg press, high bar squats).

 Now that you understand the basics of this fundamental exercise, there are a few things we should discuss regarding your specific situation.

 Back squats can wreak havoc on spine injuries or the sore back muscles that they depend on to support the bar.
 Even with proper form, you might still find them painful.
-If so, you can try another squat variation, such as front squats or goblet squats to reduce the strain on your back.
+If so, you can try another squat variation, such as front squats or goblet squats, to reduce the strain on your back.